 IPNetRouter is a software router that lets you share an Internet connection on a single Mac with other Macs, PCs, or Linux systems on the same network.
 IPNetMonitor is a collection of 12 Internet tools that enable you to monitor your connection to the Internet.
 See

-our June 5 article
+our June 5 article and the

-Sustainable Software Web site
+Sustainable Software Web site for details.

 Knuth added that setting up IPNetRouter was simple.
 Servus Robots has six Windows 2000 machines, two Windows 98 systems, one Windows ME machine, one RedHat Linux systems, an iBook, and a Power Mac G4.
 Knuth brought in his personal PowerBook to use as the routing machine and Internet access gateway.

 “Performance was fine for e-mail and slow (as expected) for Web surfing,” he said.
 “I’ll be formalizing our Internet access backup strategy to use IPNetRouter on my Power Mac G4.
 There were no complaints regarding the speed, but plenty of praise that we had an Internet connection again.
 And because I believe that the Code Red worm is only the beginning, I am making sure to have a back up strategy for Internet access.”